 The uppermost part of the Tracks panel lets you specify which tracks are visible, and configure their options and appearance.
-Depending whether the project contains DNA/RNA or protein sequences, different subsets of track types will be listed.
-For instance, in the absence of an alignment, Consensus, Consensus Match, Sequence Logo and Gap Fraction are hidden from the list.
-For those tracks that are available, some will be displayed and other will be hidden, by default.
-Put check marks next to available tracks that you wish to display, and remove check marks next to tracks that you wish to hide.
+Depending on the sequence type (nucleotide vs. amino acid) and alignment status, different sub-sets of track types will be listed.
+For instance, prior to alignment, Consensus.
+Match, Sequence Logo and Gap Fraction are hidden from the list.

+By default, some tracks on the list are checked (i.e., available to display in the Sequences view) while others are unchecked.
+Put check marks next to tracks that you wish to make available for display, and remove check marks for tracks that you wish to hide.
 Tracks are added to the views in the same order in which their boxes are checked in the Tracks panel.
 This means that the position of a track may change when its box is unchecked and then checked again.